AlmirSai/MVP_bot_voice_to_text_dl/README.md

 2. Add the bot to a chat on Telegram and send a voice message.
 The bot will transcribe it and return the text.

-3. Use the command `model:tiny` or `model:large` to switch between models.
+3. Use the command `model: tiny` or `model: large` to switch between models.

 ---